 Compared with much of Orange County, Laguna Beach (pop.
 22,723) is a relaxed and enjoyable place.
 Bookstores, cafés, and galleries reflect the town’s beginnings as an artists’ colony, but while the beach and downtown area are still attractive, the surrounding hills have been covered by some of the world’s ugliest tracts of “executive homes.”

-During the annual summertime Pageant of the Masters (949/487-6582 or 800/487-3378, $20-158), Laguna Beach residents re-create scenes from classical and modern art by forming living tableaux, standing still as statues in front of painted backdrops.
+During the annual summertime Pageant of the Masters (949/487-6582 or 800/487-3378, $20 and up), Laguna Beach residents recreate scenes from classical and modern art by forming living tableaux, standing still as statues in front of painted backdrops.
 Proceeds go to good causes.
 It’s a popular event, so get tickets well in advance.

 Laguna Beach has a number of nice places to eat.
-One place worth searching out is the small Taco Loco (640 S. Coast Hwy., 949/497-1635), at the south end of the downtown strip, where the ultra-fresh Mexican food includes your choice of three or four different seafood tacos, from shark to swordfish, in daily-changing specials from about $2 each.
+One place worth searching out is the small Taco Loco (640 S. Coast Hwy., 949/497-1635), at the south end of the downtown strip, where the ultra-fresh Mexican food includes your choice of three or four different seafood tacos, from shark to swordfish, in daily-changing specials for about $2-10 each.

 South of Laguna Beach, Hwy-1 follows the coast for a final few miles before joining up with the I-5 freeway for the 65-mile drive into San Diego.